Is Digital Infrared Imaging (breast thermography) safe?

 Does Digital Infrared Imaging replace mammograms?

 Absolutely not!
 However, do mammograms replace DII?
 The answer to this is also a resounding no; the two tests complement each other.
 DII is to be used in addition to mammography as part of a woman's regular breast health care.
 The consensus among health care experts is that no one procedure or method of imaging is solely adequate for breast cancer screening.
 The false negative and positive rates for currently used examination tests (including DII) are too high for the procedures to be used alone.
-However, DII may pick up thermal markers that may indicate the risk of cancers missed by other tests.
+However, DII may pick up thermal markers that may indicate the risk of cancers undetected by other tests.
 A positive infrared image is also the single most important marker of high risk for developing breast cancer.
-It is DII’s unique ability to monitor the abnormal temperature (physiological) changes produced by pathological breast tissue that allows for extremely early detection.
+It is DII’s unique ability to monitor the abnormal temperature (physiological) changes produced by pathological breast tissue that allows for early detection.
 Since it has been determined that 1 in 8 women will get breast cancer, we should use every means possible to detect these tumors when there is the greatest chance for survival.
 Adding these tests together increases the chance for early detection.

 Is Digital Infrared Imaging an approved procedure?